 The ISDN Call Set-up option takes you to the ISDN Call Set-Up Menu for the chosen remote site.
 Here you set parameters such as the ISDN numbers of the remote partner ISDN routers and redial timers that pertain to ISDN circuit activation.
-This option is not available when the ISDN interface on this IOLINK has been set as a Digital Leased Circuit.

-2 Primary link
+2 - Primary link